trgvy23/DanceFusion/README.md

 Our environment is similar to [EDGE](https://github.com/Stanford-TML/EDGE).
 You may check them for more details.

-we also provide an `requirements.txt` file that you can use with pip:
 ```
-pip install -r requirements.txt
+pytorch==2.3.0
 ```
 ## Data preparation

 You can download the AIST++ dataset from [EDGE repo](https://github.com/Stanford-TML/EDGE).
 Specificall, it is at [google drive](https://drive.google.com/file/d/1RzqSbSnbMEwLUagV0GThfpm9JJXePGkV/view?usp=sharing).
 After downloading, put it in the `data_loaders\\d2m\\` folder.

-Process AIST++ dataset using:
+Process the AIST++ dataset using the following commands:

 ```
 cd data_loaders\d2m\